-Characterization of the C17.2 cell line as testing system for endocrine disruption-induced developmental neurotoxicity
+Characterization of the C17.2 cell line as test system for endocrine disruption-induced developmental neurotoxicity

 Main Article Content